 Those seeking a meaningful experience can rise early and join rangers on an optional Elephant Bush Walk.
 You’ll have the opportunity to walk alongside three rescued elephants, in their own natural environment.
 These gentle giants were orphaned when their parents were poached in the north of South Africa, they were then transferred to Buffelsdrift, bringing their boisterous personalities with them.
 During your walk, you are free to take pictures galore and ask your rangers any questions you wish.

 Then, you’ll take to the water for a leisurely afternoon canoe along reed-lined river banks in Wilderness.
-It’s not until you stop paddling and let the gentle current guide you, that the abundance of birdlife becomes apparent.
+It’s not until you stop paddling and let the gentle current guide you.
 Thereafter, you can take a visit to the lush forests of the Tsitsikamma area which provides picturesque photo opportunities.
 The evening is your free time to soak in the slow town ambience of Sedgefield.

 DAY THREE - SEDGEFIELD - CAPE TOWN

-Your journey today will begin as you leave the silhouette of Table Mountain behind and trade it for the lush green scenery of the Garden Route.
-You’ll soon understand where the area gets its name from, and why it is one of the most loved areas in the country.
-On your first stop of the day, spot some of Africa’s wild animals from the back of an open 4×4 vehicle in a malaria-free private game reserve.
-Search for giraffe, white rhino, kudu, lion, elephant, zebra and wildebeest, to name a few.
+Your journey today will start with spotting some of Africa’s wild animals from the back of an open 4×4 vehicle in a malaria-free private game reserve.
+Search for giraffe, white rhino, kudu, lion, elephant, zebra, to name a few.
 An experienced game ranger will be on hand to lead the game drive.
 After this, you will stop for lunch on the way back to Cape Town where you will enter life under the shadow of the incredible Table Mountain.

 INCLUDES - PRIVATE TRANSPORT, ACCOMMODATION, BREAKFAST & ACTIVITIES

 Day tripping simply does not do South Africa’s Western Cape justice and, like all good tasting plates, this weekend trip delivers the very best of the region – from Cape Point, Winelands, Whale Coast and to the Tip of Africa; Cape Agulhas.
-You will taste local MCC and pair wines with biltong and chocolate in the wine regions, enjoy an optional kayak among marine life, meet penguins at Betty’s Bay and meander along Clarence Drive.
+You will taste local wine, biltong and chocolate, enjoy an optional kayak, meet penguins at Betty’s Bay and visit Clarence Drive.

 The history, hospitality and the sheer diversity of flora, fauna and cultures in the Western Cape, together with a landscape that dramatically transforms with every curve of the road will take your breath away!